- Spending three months’ worth of salary might be the rule of thumb, but is it necessary?

 Additionally, do they even want a diamond?
 Or would a different jewel be even better?
 For instance, rubies and sapphires can be equally stunning.
 They aren’t the stereotypical choice for an engagement ring.
 But colored stones might be a better choice if your fiancé likes being unique.

 To be sure, what you spend on your engagement ring also depends on what you can afford — don’t lose sight of that.
 But it also depends on the effort you put into maximizing your budget.
 In my case, a friend of a friend ultimately hooked me up with diamonds bought at wholesale prices.
 Score!

 I was also able to easily check prices internationally because my parents were in Hong Kong at the time.
 After all, better diamonds are internationally certified based on their cut, color, clarity, and carat, so you can compare prices from piece to piece.

 I did have to find a place to design the ring that the diamond would be set in.
 That was easy, though, since many jewelry shops can do that.
 In the end, I got a ring for significantly less money than I would’ve if I’d bought one retail.
 That’s because I didn’t have to pay a markup on the diamond itself.

 And speaking of retail markup, my research indicated that diamond rings often come with a markup of anywhere from 600% to 800%.
 Yikes!
 Doing a little legwork can save you a bundle.
 You’ll also learn a great deal about diamonds in the process.
 You can even impress friends with helpful advice when it’s their time to propose.

 The Bottom Line

-Ultimately, you need to decide what’s important to you and your partner, and go from there.
-I don’t know much about or care about flashy jewelry.
-My wife wanted something decent but didn’t need bling that’s the best-of-the-best.
-That’s why it made sense to buy a good quality ring, but not something so over-the-top that even my distant relatives overseas will end up calling me about it.
+Ultimately, you need to decide what’s important to you and your partner, and then go from there.
+I don’t care about flashy jewelry.
+And my wife wanted something decent but didn’t need the best-of-the-best bling.
+That’s why it made sense for us to buy a good quality ring that wasn’t over the top.